 Work With Us

 We invite scholars and working professionals to share their expertise with us.
-In turn we will share our knowledge and experience of working on corporate accountability and workers’ rights issues.
+In turn, we hope to be able to share we will share our knowledge of working on corporate accountability and workers’ rights.

 There are no positions currently open at Cividep India.
 However, if your experience could make a difference to our team, send in your enquiries, including your cover letter and curriculum vitae to firstname.lastname@example.org.